proto-zero/budget-calculator/README.md

 - change remaining balance color to reflect when approaching last 10% of budget or overbudget

 ## TODO
+- sort the item cards by type
 - adjust price from pennies to dollars and decimals
 - + Create layout for item cards
 - + Push state from item cards to outline
-- Add the total price from each selected item card
+- + Add the total price from each selected item card
-- display the remaining balance
+- + display the remaining balance
+- Fix lag in updating state
+- Change remaining budget colors